michaliskambi/pascal-lint/README.md

 The checks done right now are:

 1. Check the validity of parameters for Format (http://www.freepascal.org/docs-html/rtl/sysutils/format.html) and friends.

-The goal is to warn you about invocations of Format that will *definitely* cause an EConvertError warning at runtime.
+    The goal is to capture invocations of `Format` that will *definitely* cause an `EConvertError` exception at runtime.
 For example this code:

+    ```pascal
+    Format('%s', [123]);
     ```
-    Format('%s', [123])
-    ```

-    compiles fine, but will cause a EConvertError exception at runtime (since placeholder "%s" doesn't match an Integer "123"; you should have used "%s" instead).
-It checks the subset of Format calls -- when the format pattern is constant, and the number and types of arguments are (at least partially known).
+    It compiles, but it will cause a `EConvertError` exception at runtime (since placeholder `%s` doesn't match a integer `123`; you should have used `%d` instead).
+It checks the subset of `Format` calls -- when the format pattern is constant, and the number and types of arguments are (at least partially known).

     It detects not only Format, but also CreateFmt methods of the Exception class, and (if you use --castle-engine-extensions option) the WritelnLog and WritelnWarning methods.